|

 should it come under mat2cpp/omh/elementwise.omh

-or perhaps mat2cpp/omh/other.omh
+or perhaps mat2cpp/omh/other.omh.

 Then add a reference to